Maikel Garcia Player Props: Royals vs. Yankees

 Maikel Garcia At The Plate

-- Garcia is hitting .275 with 12 doubles, a triple, three home runs and 20 walks.
+- Garcia has 13 doubles, a triple, three home runs and 20 walks while batting .277.

-- Garcia has picked up an RBI in 32.8% of his games this season, with more than one RBI in 6.3% of his games.
-He has also plated three or more runs in one contest.
+- Garcia has driven home a run in 21 games this season (32.3%), including more than one RBI in 6.2% of his games and producing three or more of his team's runs on one occasion..

-- In 34.4% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (6.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.